KnowageLabs/Knowage-Documentation/chapter_3/create_datamining/index.rst

     Preview interface.

-Instead, when you are creating a new widget that uses a function, you will need to click on the *Use function button* to access the configurator.
+Instead, when you are creating a new widget that uses a function, you will need to click on the *Add function* link to access the configurator.

 .. figure:: media/catalog_function_usefunction_widget.png